 GPA Requirement: Minimum 2.5 GPA

-Language Requirements: Students are expected to study the language prior to departure and/or upon arrival in country.
+Language Requirements: It's recommended that students study the language prior to departure and/or upon arrival in country.
+However, students can speak English at the lab.

 Compensation: Between $300.00 and $500.00 per month depending on experience.

-Financial Award: Students will be considered and eligible for a financial award from Steinbright Career Development Center once accepted and paperwork submitted.
+Financial Award: Students will be considered for a financial award from Steinbright once accepted and paperwork submitted.

 Housing: The Institute will assist in identifying housing.